-UPDATE: Thank you for visiting our informational page regarding Yasmin claims.
-At this time we are no longer accepting these cases.
-However, if you feel that you have any questions about other defective medical devices, recalls, or any additional legal concerns that we may help you with, please call us or fill out the evaluation form.
+Notice: Thank you for visiting our informational page regarding Yasmin & Yaz claims.
+At this time we are no longer accepting cases regarding Yasmin & Yaz cases.
+However, if you feel that you have any questions about other defective medical devices, dangerous drugs, recalls, or any additional legal concerns that we may help you with, please call us or fill out the evaluation form.

 If you are reading this page chances are you or a loved have taken the birth control pill, Yaz, Yasmin or the generic version of Ocello.
 If you or a loved one suffered a blood clot or other medical injury, it may have been as a result of these pills.
 You have the right to safe and effective birth control.
 You have the right to expect the medicine your doctor prescribes will not harm you.